dev4py/pymsdl_template/README.md

 When you start a new project from this boilerplate, ***DON'T FORGET TO UPDATE SETUP.PY FILE***

-You just have to update the `# PROJECT SPECIFIC VAR`:
+You just have to update the `# PROJECT SPECIFIC VAR` part:

 > Configuration example:
 > ```python